camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

     --values https://helm.camunda.io/camunda-platform/values/values-v8.1.yaml
 ```

-### Accesing Camunda services
+### Accessing Camunda services

 By default, Camunda services deployed in a cluster are not accessible from outside the cluster.
 However, you can choose from several methods to connect to these services:

-- **Port Forwarding:** This method allows you to direct traffic from your local machine to the cluster, making it possible to access Camunda services directly.
-For detailed instructions, refer to [Accessing components without Ingress](./guides/accessing-components-without-ingress.md).
+- **Port forwarding:** This method allows you to direct traffic from your local machine to the cluster, making it possible to access Camunda services directly.
+For detailed instructions, refer to [accessing components without Ingress](./guides/accessing-components-without-ingress.md).
-- **Ingress Configuration:** You can set up the NGINX Ingress controller to manage external service access.
+- **Ingress configuration:** You can set up the NGINX Ingress controller to manage external service access.
 This can be done by combining components Ingress in a single domain or configuring separate Ingress for each component.
-For detailed instructions, refer to [Combined and separated Ingress setup](./guides/ingress-setup.md).
+For detailed instructions, refer to [combined and separated Ingress setup](./guides/ingress-setup.md).
-- **EKS Cluster Installation:** For those deploying Camunda 8 on an Amazon EKS cluster, refer to [Install Camunda 8 on an EKS cluster](./platforms/amazon-eks/eks-helm.md) guide.
+- **EKS cluster installation:** For those deploying Camunda 8 on an Amazon EKS cluster, refer to [installing Camunda 8 on an EKS cluster](./platforms/amazon-eks/eks-helm.md).

-## Configuring Enterprise Components and Connectors
+## Configuring Enterprise components and Connectors

 ### Enterprise components secret

-Enterprise components such as the Console and Web Modeler are published in Camunda's private Docker registry (registry.camunda.cloud) and are exclusive to enterprise customers.
+Enterprise components such as Console and Web Modeler are published in Camunda's private Docker registry (registry.camunda.cloud) and are exclusive to enterprise customers.
 These components are not available in public repositories.

 To enable Kubernetes to pull the images from this registry, first [create an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) using the credentials you received from Camunda: